 The job of the publisher is to sell you a video game, whether it ends up being good or not is irrelevant.
 They are selling a product that you don’t need and can totally live without.
 They have no obligation to provide any outlet with a free, advanced copy of the game for review purposes.
 And in many cases outside of the large sites, for sites such as this one, a review copy won’t show up until release day if at all.
 And that’s fine.

 What gamers, as a collective group, need to realize is that in this situation it is the gamers who have the power… Not the “evil” corporation engaging in “anti-consumer” practices.
 YOU have the power.
 Stop your impulsiveness and control yourselves.

 Look at all the people who whine about pre-order bonuses and exclusive DLC, paid DLC and season passes, and microtransactions.
-Whine and whine so more.
+Whine and whine some more.
 The publishers do these things because they are a business, and as they have stockholders, their sole purpose is to make as much money as they can and make their products be as profitable as possible.